How to Disable YouTube Shorts: Expert Guide (2026)

 - Disable auto-updates for the YouTube app

 Apps like YouTube Vanced (for Android) and NewPipe offer YouTube experiences without Shorts.
-However, these are not officially supported and may violate YouTube’s terms of service.
+However, these aren’t officially supported and may violate YouTube’s terms of service.

 While not directly disabling Shorts, these settings can help curate your YouTube experience: